Teacher Training

 How to Become a Suzuki Teacher

-3. Join the SAA as a teacher member.
+3. Join the SAA as an Active teacher member.

-5. Your training will be registered your training with the SAA by the Institute, workshop, or trainer you take training with.
+5. Your training will be officially registered with the SAA by the Institute, workshop, or trainer sponsoring your training course.

 • Are you a skilled, well-trained professional musician who would like to teach your instrument and work with young children?